fabri1983/sgdk-video-player/README.md

 Set NodeJs env var.

 2) By default we use resolution 272x192 pixels for the video processing and displaying.
-If you change that resolution you need to update the `tilemapAddrInPlane` calculation in `videoPlayer.c`, as well as next steps.
+If you change that resolution you need to update constant `VIDEO_FRAME_PLANE_ADDRESS`.
+See `checkCorrectPlaneAddress()` in `videoPlayer.c`.
+Then edit accordingly while going through next steps.

 3) `extract.bat video.mp4 tmpmv 272 192 8 15 n`
 tmpmv: output folder